 Not as responsive as some would like and it's very lightweight, so even light winds make it difficult to control outdoors.

 Protective shield around propellers makes it safe for kids to play with inside and outdoors.
 It can take a beating.
 Doesn't require much skill to operate.

 Many users wish the drone held its charge a bit longer.
 Though fun, it's not much more than a toy.

 Super lightweight.
-The protective shield is soft and bendable, so its safe for kids to play with.
+The protective shield is soft and bendable, so it's safe for kids to play with.
 Does a decent job of sensing its surroundings to prevent crashes.

 Limited battery life.
 Overall, it's not very easy to control with your hands and could get away if you're not careful.

 Simple USB charging.
-Very easy to unpack and use right out the box.
+Very easy to unpack and use right out of the box.
 The sensors allow it to work well indoors.
 Not much need for learning controls, it pretty much flies on its own.

 Flimsy build.
 Some users have complained about losing the drone when flying outdoors.

 Drone flying is one of the fastest-growing hobbies in the world, but it can be expensive and comes with a bit of a learning curve.
 You need to invest a fairly sizable amount of time to master drone flight, and still you may find yourself flying into trees, buildings, and just “away” far too often.
 Fortunately, hand-controlled drones offer a simpler experience.

 These “flying balls” can be a great introduction to the world of drone flight and are perfect for younger pilots seeking their first drone experience.
 Hand-controlled drones all incorporate some form of sensors, which allow you to use your hands to move the drone.
 Some, however, go a step further by providing remote controls that give you even more precision when guiding your drone.